DataPrep Orchestrator

 Usage

-The DataPrep Orchestrator workflow is as follows:
+The DataPrep orchestrator workflow is as follows:

-- Check the defined storage locations
+Check the defined storage locations.

 - For both input and output storage locations, check for required keys

-- Configure the environment
+- Configures the environment

 - Test the connections with the supplied credentials

-- Fetch the list of files
+Fetch the list of files.

 - Fetch the list of files located in the input storage location